Are you ready to Quit smoking?

-In reality, it is never too late to quit.
-The sooner you quit smoking, the faster your body will recover and your risk of developing life-threatening conditions will decrease.
+In reality, it is never too late to Quit Smoking.
+The sooner you Quit Smoking the faster your body will recover and your risk of developing life-threatening conditions will decrease.

 Longer life expectancy

-If you quit smoking by the age of 30, you could increase your life expectancy by 10 years.
+If you Quit Smoking by the age of 30, you could increase your life expectancy by 10 years.
 Even if you are in your 60s when you decide to quit, you can still add three years onto your life.
-Not only will you have a longer life if you stop smoking, you should also have fewer health problems.
+Not only will you have a longer life if you Quit Smoking, you should also have fewer health problems.

 Carbon monoxide robs your body of oxygen, which makes it difficult for it to work properly.
-When you stop smoking you will be lowering the carbon monoxide levels in your blood, allowing your lungs and muscles to work the way they should.
+When you Quit Smoking you will be lowering the carbon monoxide levels in your blood, allowing your lungs and muscles to work the way they should.
 More oxygen to the brain will also help you to feel more alert, energised and awake.